 Step 3: Return the application to one of our offices

 You can return the application to any of the offices listed above.
-As long as you provide your name, home street address, social security number, and a signature, you can turn in the form to begin the process, but providing as much information as possible could help complete the process faster.
+As long as you provide your name, home street address, and a signature, you can turn in the form to begin the process, but providing as much information as possible could help complete the process faster.

 Step 4: Make an appointment for an interview